 Technical log data on the website and telecommunications connections

 Technical log data is collected on the use of the website and the telecommunications connections used to access it.
 This data is necessary for the provision of the online service and for ensuring information security.
 The log data includes information relating to an identified or identifiable natural person, such as their IP address and timestamp.
-This log data is used only to enable the provision of the service via the telecommunications network and to investigate any disruptions and information security incidents.
+The log data is only used to enable the provision of the service via the telecommunications network and to investigate any disruptions and information security incidents.

 Processing personal data related to the provision of the online service and ensuring information security is necessary for the Ministry of Justice to comply with the legal obligation to which it as a controller is subject under the General Data Protection Regulation.